-Economic Forces in American History is an exciting cross-curricular program designed to incorporate history, economics, and leadership for motivated students.
+Economic Forces in American History (EFIAH) is an exciting cross-curricular program designed to incorporate history, economics, and leadership for motivated students.
 University professors and mentor teachers provide in-depth, engaging lectures and fun, hands-on activities to provide economic explanations of pivotal events in American history.
 Students will also learn about the ‘economic way of thinking’, or how to use economic reasoning in their own life experiences.
 In addition, experienced leadership staff lead interactive sessions that are designed to encourage, motivate, and teach student participants about themselves and their role in the wider world.

 EFIAH lessons allow students to ‘re-live’ history by taking an active role in the choices that individuals had to make during key historical events – rather than just reading or hearing about it.
 Economic Forces in American History is a “must-take” course for any student interested in learning more about the importance of American history, economics, and leadership, and is a complement to the Economics for Leaders (EFL) curriculum.